 The SBoot Deck

-There are two decks on this beast, one at the front (the foredeck) and a much larger one at the rear ( the aftdeck), I decided that they should look planked as I have one photo that shows it planked, however this photo is of a boat that was almost certainly re-fitted after the war as many of these boats were.
+There are two decks on this beast, one at the front (the foredeck) and this one, a much larger deck at the rear ( the aftdeck), I decided that they should both look planked as I have one photo that shows it planked, however this photo is of a boat that was almost certainly re-fitted after the war as many of these boats were.

 The aft deck has two layers, a sub layer on which I have marked all the fitting details and the top etch planked layer which I haven't marked except for the planking because you may not want to fit it out as the same boat as me.

 Once the deck is on we can fit it out with ladders up to the Kallotte, torpedo racks and hand rails.